Geodels/eSCAPE-hugo/content/post/inputfile.en.md

 Then the parameters for the surface processes to simulate:

-+ `spl`: for the _stream power law_ with a unique parameter `Ke` representing the The erodibility coefficient which is scale-dependent and its value depend on lithology and mean precipitation rate, channel width, flood frequency, channel hydraulics.
++ `spl_br`: for the _stream power law_ with a unique parameter `Kbr` representing the The erodibility coefficient which is scale-dependent and its value depend on lithology and mean precipitation rate, channel width, flood frequency, channel hydraulics.
 It is worth noting that the coefficient _m_ and _n_ are fixed in this version and take the value 0.5 & 1 respectively.
-+ `diffusion`: hillslope, stream and marine diffusion coefficients. `hillslopeK` sets the _simple creep_ transport law which states that transport rate depends linearly on topographic gradient.
-River transported sediment trapped in inland depressions or  internally draining basins are diffused using the coefficient (`streamK`).
-The marine sediment are transported based on a diffusion coefficient `oceanK`.
-The parameter `maxIT` specifies the maximum number of steps used for diffusing sediment during any given time interval `dt`.
++ `diffusion`: hillslope and marine diffusion coefficients. `hillslopeK` sets the _simple creep_ transport law which states that transport rate depends linearly on topographic gradient.
+The marine sediment are transported based on a diffusion coefficient `sedimentK`.

 Finally, you will need to specify the output folder: